oakkao/pymof/README.md

             Window : integer (int)
                     window size for calculation.
                     default window size is 10000.
+            KeepMassRatio : boolean
+                    All points' mass ratio are kept when an argument is True.
+Beware for exploding memory.
+                    Can be set to False for memory efficient. default KeepMassRatio size is True.
     Return :
             self  : object
                     fitted estimator